 In certain circumstances where the Title IX Coordinator believes that the complaint may be resolved by informal means, an informal investigation and resolution process may be suggested to the Complainant and Respondent.
 If agreeable, the Title IX Coordinator will obtain written consent from the parties, to proceed with the informal resolution process.
-The informal process does involve a full investigation and adjudication process, and will still act to end the misconduct, prevent its reoccurrence and remedy its effects; lessor sanctions may be imposed.
+The informal process does not involve a full investigation and adjudication process, and will still act to end the misconduct, prevent its reoccurrence and remedy its effects; lessor sanctions may be imposed.
 In cases where an informal resolution is reached, the Title IX Coordinator will prepare the Informal Case Summary and Resolution and provide simultaneous copies to both the Complainant and Respondent.
 The Complainant and/or Respondent may end the informal resolution process at any point prior to the issuance of the Informal Case Summary and Resolution, and submit a written request to the Title IX Coordinator that the matter proceed through the formal process.

-Note: Informal Resolution is never allowed to resolve allegations of an employee sexually harassing a student.
+Note: Informal Resolution is never allowed to resolve allegations of sexual misconduct by an employee of the College against a student.